 OEC Online Appointment for Filipino Helper Singapore 2026: Complete DMW Guide

-If you are hiring a Filipino helper for Singapore in 2026, one document determines whether she actually boards her flight: the Overseas Employment Certificate (OEC).
-Without it, Philippine Immigration will turn her away at NAIA — no matter how valid her Singapore Work Permit, IPA, or contract is.
+If you are hiring a Filipino helper through a maid agency Singapore employers rely on, one Philippine document still determines whether she actually boards her flight: the Overseas Employment Certificate (OEC).
+Without it, Philippine Immigration will turn her away at NAIA, no matter how valid her Singapore Work Permit, IPA, or contract is.
 This guide walks you through the OEC online appointment system, what the Department of Migrant Workers (DMW) requires in 2026, what you as the Singapore employer must provide, and how Upwill's placement team coordinates the Philippine-side paperwork.

 What Is the OEC and Why Singapore Employers Must Care

 The OEC is an exit clearance issued by the Philippine government to Overseas Filipino Workers (OFWs).
 It proves the worker is leaving through a regulated, documented channel.
 For Filipino MDWs bound for Singapore, the OEC is mandatory.
-The sticker is physically affixed to her passport at the DMW office in Manila (or a regional branch); NAIA immigration officers check for it before stamping her departure.
+From October 2025 the DMW began issuing exit clearance through the digital OFW Pass (a QR code in the DMW Mobile App / eGovPH validated against the DMW database) rather than a printed sticker; NAIA immigration officers verify this clearance before stamping her departure.
+A printed OEC is still accepted in limited transitional cases.

 The 2022-2026 Reorganization: POEA Is Now DMW